adriangs1996/wintry/README.md

 * Services

-* Everything from FastAPI y a really confortable way
+* Everything from FastAPI in a really confortable way

 * Settings based on Pydantic